 August 2015 letter

-If you haven’t already, we invite you to register your contact details with us (using the contacts listed below) to help us better direct future project information.
-We will only use details that you provide to us to contact you, and will maintain your privacy.
+If you haven’t already, we invite you to register your contact details with us using the email address or phone number below to help us better direct future project information.
+We will maintain your privacy and only use your details to contact you.